 Gaston is one part bichon frisé, one part woolly charm – and one part love of life.
 He is what the real estate industry might call a fixer-upper.
-Although there are no cracks in his foundations (his sturdy little legs get him where he wants to go), his eyes don’t miss a trick and he has a set of perfectly good teeth, he is as deaf as a post.
+Although there are no cracks in his foundations (his sturdy little legs get him where he wants to go), his eyes don’t miss a trick and he has a set of perfectly good teeth, he does not hear.

-Gaston is sensitive to vibrations and particularly dislikes the passage of heavy vehicles. which rules out condos, duplexes and apartments.
+Gaston is sensitive to reflections and to vibrations and particularly dislikes the passage of heavy vehicles. which rules out condos, duplexes and apartments.
 He needs at least one family member to be home for part of the day, take him for walks and play with him in a securely fenced-in yard or dog run.
 Experience with a deaf dog would be a plus, and patience is a must.
-His adopters will receive a copy of Priscilla Ross’s Training a Deaf Dog: The Ultimate Guide to Living with a Deaf Dog.
-Another confident, playful dog and kids 16+

 A detached home (no condos, or apartments), a fenced yard, another confident, playful dog, a flexible schedule, and kids 16+ are required.